 NUISANCE FIREWORKS COMPLAINT:

-Firework stands and tents open at noon on Saturday, June 28.
-Sales continue until 9pm on the 4th.
-This is a list of approved fireworks stands and tents in unincorporated Kitsap County.
-Check with the individual cities for sales information in city limits.
+Fireworks stands and tents open at noon the Saturday prior to July 4th.
+A list of permitted fireworks stands and tents in unincorporated Kitsap County is below.
+Check with city offices for sales information in city limits.

 1401 NE McWilliams Rd, Bremerton